 Disaster Recovery

 Compliance is more important than ever.
 Certain industries operate under rigid standards that must be adhered to, including the finance and healthcare sectors.
-AVD supports all necessary compliance requirements.
+AVD supports all necessary compliance requirements by keeping data within the sovereign UK boundary.

-When considering whether to choose Azure Virtual Desktop, comparing AVD to traditional VDI is helpful.
+When considering whether to deploy azure virtual desktop, comparing AVD to Windows 365 and traditional VDI is helpful.
 We do this directly below.

 Cost

-AVD uses an efficient pay-as-you-go pricing model.
+AVD uses an efficient pay-as-you-go pricing model and supports multi-session windows.
 This reduces the initial expenses and lowers operational costs, too.
+In contrast, Windows 365 (Desktop as a Service) offers a fixed monthly price per user, which is simpler but often more expensive at scale.

 No additional hardware investments are required to use AVD.